Table of contents:

 Here you will learn step by step how to become a host on Airbnb:

-Register as a host on the Airbnb hosting website or through your Airbnb app.
+Register as a host on the Airbnb website or through your Airbnb app.
 Creating your profile is free.

 Here you specify whether you’re renting out a house, a vacation rental, or a single room.
 You can also set whether it’s a standalone vacation rental or an unoccupied room in your own home.